 BACKGROUND

 Ongoing investments in maintenance are key to preserving the highway system and keeping the traveling public moving in a safe and reliable manner.
 However, it has been difficult for state departments of transportation (DOTs) to obtain adequate and consistent levels of funding to support maintenance needs.
-In 2014, NCHRP Domestic Scan Report 14-01: Leading Management Practices in Determining Funding Levels for Maintenance and Preservation, investigated funding allocation practices within transportation agencies that have successfully ensured reliably adequate funding to support delivery of efficient and effective maintenance programs.
+In 2014, NCHRP Domestic Scan Report 14-01: Leading Management Practices in Determining Funding Levels for Maintenance and Preservation investigated funding allocation practices within transportation agencies that have successfully ensured reliably adequate funding to support the delivery of efficient and effective maintenance programs.
 The scan identified three state DOTs using maintenance performance data to support the statewide allocation of funding for maintenance activities.
 Several additional state DOTs use maintenance performance data to allocate the funds provided for maintenance, but the degree to which performance data are used varies considerably.

 NCHRP Domestic Scan Report 14-01 is available by clicking here (3.6 Mb PDF file).
-A peer exchange subsequently was held to encourage dissemination and application of the scan team’s findings.
+A peer exchange was subsequently held to encourage the dissemination and application of the scan team’s findings.
 A summary of survey data shared during the peer exchange is available for download by clicking here (300 Kb PDF file); the full report of the peer exchange is available by clicking here (1 Mb PDF file).

 Although many maintenance practitioners collect maintenance performance data as part of a maintenance quality assurance (MQA) program, the results are largely underutilized because agencies had little confidence in the data, an inadequate amount of data is being collected to make meaningful decisions, and/or early champions in an MQA program have retired and new employees do not understand its purpose.